 Retirement Financial Planning in Your 60s+

-Common Retirement Financial Planning Mistakes in Modesto, CA (and Fixes)
+Top Retirement Financial Planning Pitfalls in Modesto, CA (and Simple Fixes)

 - Keeping too much cash while inflation chips away value.
 Fix: keep just enough in your emergency and short-term funds.